JamesSchwellenbach/Leetcode-2024/README.md

 # Leetcode 2024.
-Maximize the Confusion of an Exam
+Maximize the Confusion of an Exam (Medium)

 # Problem